 - the other party files a petition in bankruptcy, becomes insolvent, or dissolves.

 Customer will pay TermScout as and when specified on the applicable Ordering Document(s).
 Customer will pay invoices in accordance with the applicable Ordering Document, or if no timing is specified on the Ordering Document, then within 30 days after Customer’s receipt of the invoice.

 If Customer disputes in good faith any invoiced amount (each, a “Billing Dispute”), Customer will notify TermScout in writing of the nature of the Billing Dispute as promptly as practicable after its determination that such a dispute exists.
 Customer may withhold payment of the amounts disputed in good faith and such payment will not be considered past due for up to 30 days while the parties work in good faith to resolve the Billing Dispute.
 If the parties are unable to resolve the Billing Dispute within such 30-day period, it may be resolved pursuant to the dispute resolution section of the Agreement.

 All prices and fees are exclusive of sales taxes.
 Amounts billed to Customer may include sales taxes if applicable.

 7. No Legal Advice; No Representation; No Conflicts

 - TermScout is not a law firm and does not practice law in any jurisdiction;

-- neither TermScout, nor any of its officers, employees, agents or Affiliates (defined below) conveys, or intends to convey, legal advice or otherwise engages or intends to engage in the unauthorized practice of law;
+- neither TermScout, nor any of its officers, employees, agents or affiliates conveys, or intends to convey legal advice or otherwise engage or intends to engage in the unauthorized practice of law;

 - the Services are not a substitute for obtaining legal advice from a qualified attorney; and